jadecastro/reasyns/README.md

      If Mosek is not installed, then SeDuMi is used instead as the optimization engine.

 Note:
 - MPT and Ellipsoids come bundled with their own versions of SeDuMi, which do not work with Drake or reasyns.
-The paths are removed within `reasynsPath.m` (if you've installed these toolboxes in any other location, be sure to change their paths within `reasynsPath.m`).
+The paths within `reasyns_init.m` are reflective of this.

 Running an Example
 ==================